 In today's global and highly competitive environment, it is essential for the survival of any firm to be adaptive, price competitive, responsive and proactive and has the capability to deliver world class products according to diverse customer requirements.
-These challenges force companies to implement various Lean tools to meet the needs of the ever-changing market demand.
+These challenges force companies to implement various Lean tools to meet the needs of the everchanging market demand.
 To be a world class organization and to be stable in the global market, the firm does not have to operate worldwide or even nationwide.
-It may be a small local organization, which leads in its area/fields embraces and actively demonstrates to the characteristics of world-class performance.
-World class performance maintains, continued success through the development of an organizational environment that is distinctly different from peer and competitor firms in its philosophy and wealth-creating formula.
+It may be a small local organization, which leads in its area/fields embraces and actively demonstrates to the characteristics of worldclass performance.
+World class performance maintains, continued success through the development of an organizational environment that is distinctly different from peer and competitor firms in its philosophy and wealthcreating formula.
 A great number of companies find that in spite of huge improvements in productivity, there is still a bigger and better potential to utilize machine tools and reach better productivity goals.
 One of the main methods to meet these challenges is Total Productive Maintenance (TPM).
 After TPM implementation, it is necessary to monitor the overall effectiveness of the manufacturing system and benchmark it with the World class standard which will enable to continuously improve and become a World class organization.

 In the last few decades industries were forced to shift their business models from closed system- orientations, to more open system-orientations.
 This shift was brought about by drastic competitive forces, which made the customer the focus of organizational, operational and strategic practices.
 Today's industries are required to operate as open operational systems.
-In such systems advanced operational manufacturing and process technologies are blended with modern information and communication technologies to integrate and coordinate operational resources, processes, and activities in order to generate a stream of value-added operational role of operational advanced industry technologies the maintenance of these technologies is becoming very critical to the ability of the organization to compete.
+In such systems advanced operational manufacturing and process technologies are blended with modern information and communication technologies to integrate and coordinate operational resources, processes, and activities in order to generate a stream of value-added operations aimed at capturing and sustaining a competitive advantage.
+With the increasing complexity, scope, and organizational role of operational advanced industry technologies the maintenance of these technologies is becoming very critical to the ability of the organization to compete.
 In this context, maintenance management is taking on a broader organizational strategic role.